Sawera123a/Job-scraper-project/README.md

 ## 1L Definition

-Job ko 1L mana gaya agar:
-Title ya description me "1L" ya "first-year law student" likha ho Ya summer law internship ho
+A job is considered a 1L position if the job title or description explicitly mentions “1L” or “first-year law student,” or if it is listed as a summer law internship.

 ## How to Run
 pip install fastapi uvicorn seleniumbase beautifulsoup4